 Regarding the ending, author Peter Benchley thought Steven Spielberg's idea of shooting and blowing up the compressed air tank was horrible.
 Spielberg even considered having Chief Brody kill the shark only to look up and observe several other fins coming towards him.

 The entire second half of Jaws (1975) takes place on the ocean, with just Roy Scheider, Robert Shaw and Richard Dreyfuss carrying it between the three of them.
-No other characters appear (bar the shark) and dry land is glimpsed on the end credits.
-This may have been to bring down the budget, which had spiraled out of control mainly thanks to the malfunctioning shark refusing to work on schedule.
+No other characters appear (bar the shark) and dry land is glimpsed near the end of the move.
+The reason was Spielberg didn't want land to be seen because he thought the audience would think that the characters could just run back to shore.
+He wanted to isolate the audience as much as the characters.